Skip to content

 SlateDB currently runs compaction on a single process.
 Compaction is either embedded in the DB writer or run as a standalone process.
 This caps compaction throughput at one node’s CPU and object store bandwidth.
 This RFC extends the existing .compactions coordination file (RFC-0013) to separate a Compaction Coordinator (scheduler and manifest committer) from one or more Compaction Workers (stateless job executors).
 Workers poll .compactions for submitted jobs, claim them via optimistic concurrency (create-if-not-exists on numbered files), execute the existing compaction code path, and report results back; the coordinator alone commits manifest updates, preserving the single-writer invariant.
 The design is backward-compatible with existing stateful and standalone compaction modes and adds no external dependencies beyond the object store.

 The design in this RFC sidesteps this complexity by separating coordination (scheduling, manifest commits) from execution (compaction jobs).
 Workers are stateless and interchangeable, so there is no leadership to hand off when a worker starts or stops.
-The coordinator can run embedded in the DB process or as a standalone Compactor process, and compaction compute can be offloaded to any number of external workers without any coordination handoff.
+The coordinator can run embedded in the DB process or as a standalone Compactor process, and compaction compute can be offloaded to external workers without any coordination handoff.
 Since SlateDB already uses the object store as its sole coordination primitive, the .compactions file provides everything needed to schedule and claim work across processes.

 • Tolerate individual worker failures without losing compaction progress, by checkpointing output SSTs and reclaiming stalled jobs.